 As many people know, dietary fats can come from both plants and animals.
 Your body needs fats, as their primary function is to produce energy.
 However, this fat can come in various forms.
 The four main dietary fats are trans fats, saturated fats, monounsaturated fats, and polyunsaturated fats.

-Many nutritionists consider solid trans and saturated fats as harmful.
-More liquid monounsaturated and polyunsaturated fats, on the other hand, are more beneficial for health.
+Many nutritionists consider solid trans fats and vegetable oils harmful.
+Monounsaturated and polyunsaturated fats, on the other hand, are more beneficial for your health.
+Even though they have been demonized for decades, now we know that saturated fats are good for the body and are not associated with a risk of cardiovascular disease.
 While health benefits can differ due to substance, the best fats to eat are those that occur naturally within food.
 These so-called healthy fats are necessary to maintain a steady regimen of the keto diet.

 The Role Healthy Fats Play in Your Body